top of page

 Tourist season in Alaska runs all summer long (May-September with the peak in July/August).
 Don’t expect summer weather, but you’ll get the warmest weather Alaska has to offer.
 You’ll also get daylight until long past your bedtime, which allows you to make full use of your time there.
 Keep in mind that whales (humpback, gray, orca) like Alaska summers as well as mosquitos.
 Yay for whales, boo for mosquitos!

 Alaska is so vast that it’s best to start with geography for grounding.
-At more than 650,000 square miles - 1/5 the size of the Lower 48 states - there's a lot of ground to cover.
-The first map shows the most popular tourist stops - Anchorage and points north to Denali and Fairbanks and then southeast on an Inside Passage cruise to Vancouver, Canada.
+At more than 650,000 square miles - bigger than Texas, California and Montana combined! - there's a lot of ground to cover.
+The first map shows the most popular tourist stops - Anchorage and points north to Denali and then southeast on an Inside Passage cruise to Vancouver, Canada.
 The second map shows all of Alaska for scale.

 Inside Passage route + Anchorage to Denali (left), Alaska map (right)

 A popular and efficient itinerary for an Alaska experience is an Anchorage–Talkeetna–Denali land tour, then back to Anchorage (Whittier) for an Inside Passage cruise.
 For this itinerary, you'll need at least 10 days and several modes of transportation - cruise ship plus car/bus/train - to see even a fraction of it all.
-My family and two neighbor families will be doing this itinerary summer 2024!
+My family and six other families did this Alaska itinerary summer 2024, and it was absolutely amazing!

 Let's explore the major stops on the list to understand all the adventures that lie therein.